 As Canada’s largest employer, the federal public service has an obligation to ensure that its employees are representative of the diverse people it serves.

-At the end of 2017, The Joint Union/Management Task Force on Diversity and Inclusion tabled research and recommendations to strengthen diversity and inclusion in the Canadian government.
+The Joint Union/Management Task Force on Diversity and Inclusion tabled research and recommendations to strengthen diversity and inclusion in the Canadian government.

 The Task Force reported that in successful public sector organizations, diversity and inclusion:

 - leverages a range of perspectives needed to address today’s complex challenges

 - spurs innovation

 - increases productivity